neondatabase/website/content/docs/manage/endpoints.md

    The **Edit** window opens, letting you take a range of actions, depending on your tier.
 1. Once you've made your changes, click **Save**.
 All changes take immediate effect.

-### What happens to the endpoint when making changes
+### What happens to the compute endpoint when making changes

 Some key points to understand about how your endpoint responds when you make changes to your compute settings:

 * Changing the size of your fixed compute restarts the endpoint and _temporarily disconnects all existing connections_.